A generic landing page call to action is stopping you from getting conversions.

 At any point in your call to action button design, you must not forget that visitors’ time is limited and they will be only there on your page for seconds or minutes.
 One of the best ways to make a call to action button serve its purpose is by creating a sense of urgency in users.

-Because of the limited seat option along with the register CTA button on the landing page, interested prospects are most likely to register as they might feel compelled to do so due to urgency.
+Because of the limited time, along with the register CTA button on the landing page, interested prospects are most likely to register as they might feel compelled to do so due to urgency.

 In some cases, including an additional line alongside the call to action button can help increase its effectiveness.
 It is an excellent method for filtering leads and sending a clear message about your offer.